 The Sanctuary Residents

 As at August 2021, the sanctuary in Israel is home to 53 donkeys and 2 horses, most of them rescued in Israel or the Palestinian West Bank from appalling circumstances, abuse or because they were abandoned, plus 7 rescued cats and 2 rescued dogs.
 Here, we would like to introduce you to some of the equine residents and their stories.

 Click on the relevant picture to see a short story about the donkey

-Once open, you can scroll through the gallery by using the arrows to the right of each picture
+Once open, you can scroll through the gallery by using the arrows to the right and left of each picture